 Letter 527: By writing you honor me, but by neither granting what I asked nor explaining why you did not, you cause me pain.

-I do not blame you for that.
-But I do ask a favor: restore Boethus to the position he held before the change was made.
-If this matters earnestly to me and costs you nothing, and there is no shame attached to the favor, why not grant it?
+And I do not blame you; rather I proclaim it a favor that Boethus be restored to the position he held before his appearance.
+But if this is a matter of earnestness to me, while to you it is no trouble, and there is no shame attached to the favor, why do you not grant it?

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.